Fatal Frame II: How to Use & Rebind Controls – Full Input Guide

 • Crouch: B (Circle)

-• Target Lock: Right Stick Click (R3) – very useful for tracking mobile ghosts
+• Target Lock: Right Stick Click (R3) – useful for tracking mobile ghosts

-The most important habit here is keeping your right trigger mentally tied to “shoot when camera is up” and “interact/hold hands when camera is down.”
-Early on I kept accidentally taking useless photos of doors instead of opening them, just because I forgot which mode I was in.
+The habit that matters most: keep your right trigger mentally tied to “shoot when the camera is up” and “interact/hold hands when it is down.”
+Forget which mode you’re in and you’ll take useless photos of doors instead of opening them.

-As for Modern vs. Classic, both presets share this general layout.
-The differences mainly affect how movement and camera feel (more like modern over-the-shoulder controls vs. a closer homage to the PS2 original).
-If you grew up on tankier survival horror, Classic might feel more natural; otherwise, start with Modern and tweak from there.
+As for Modern vs. Classic, both presets share the layout above.
+The differences mainly affect how movement and the camera feel — Modern leans toward over-the-shoulder controls, Classic stays closer to the PS2 original.
+If you grew up on tankier survival horror, Classic may feel more natural; otherwise start with Modern and tweak from there.
+For a sense of how the remake handles overall, see how the remake actually plays.

 Keyboard & Mouse Controls (PC)

-On PC, I played a full chapter using keyboard and mouse just to test how viable it is.
-Movement and camera behave like a typical third-person PC game, with some keys dedicated to Camera Obscura actions.
+On PC, movement and camera behave like a typical third-person game, with some keys dedicated to Camera Obscura actions.

 • Camera Look: Mouse movement